wgalindo1453/wgalindo1453/README.md

 - Advanced serverless architectures
 - Integration of AI/ML in cloud services
 - 💻 Learning GoLang for lightweight microservices and API development
-- 🛠️ Expanding skills in Web Development and DevOps, especially Docker Containerization
+- 🛠️ Expanding skills in Web Development and DevOps, especially Containerization & Orchestration

 ---